Help with mortgage payments

 Depending on your circumstances, we may be able to offer an alternative mortgage payment arrangement to help you continue to meet your payments.

-- Extend your mortgage term – this will allow you to reduce your monthly payments by paying your mortgage back over a longer term
+- Extend your mortgage term – this will enable you to reduce your monthly payments by paying your mortgage back over a longer period of time

 - Reducing your monthly payments – for a set period of time, we may be able to reduce your monthly payments